-- (a) Net of amortization of tenant improvement allowances and excludes deferred financing amortization, which is included as a part of interest expense in the table above. - (b) Loss recorded as a result of the prepayment of our Subordinated Notes in 2013, as well as the non-cash write-off of certain deferred financing fees related to the refinancing of term and revolver borrowings in 2013 and 2016. - (c) Non-cash charges related to stock-based compensation programs, which vary from period to period depending on timing of awards and forfeitures. - (d) For fiscal years ended December 27, 2012, December 25, 2014, December 31, 2015 and December 29, 2016, and for the thirteen weeks ended March 31, 2016, the losses related primarily to assets retired in connection with significant store remodels.
+- (b) Loss recorded as a result of the prepayment of our Subordinated Notes in 2013, as well as the non-cash write-off of certain deferred financing fees related to the refinancing of term and revolver borrowings in 2013 and 2016. - (c) Non-eash charges related to stock-based compensation programs, which vary from period to period depending on timing of awards and forfeitures. - (d) For fiscal years ended December 27, 2012, December 25, 2014, December 31, 2015 and December 29, 2016, and for the thirteen weeks ended March 31, 2016, the losses related primarily to assets retired in connection with significant store remodels.
 For the fiscal year ended December 26, 2013, the loss was primarily related to the write-off of certain software previously acquired. - (e) Represents one-time costs incurred in connection with separation agreements with former officers. - (f) Represents costs incurred to recruit and relocate members of executive management. - (g) Legal settlement related to classwide settlement to resolve a lawsuit. - (h) Represents casualty gain recorded related to insurance proceeds received as a result of store damage and business interruption at one of our stores. - (i) Other adjustments include amounts management does not consider indicative of our core operating performance.
 Amounts in fiscal 2014 and for the thirteen weeks ended March 30, 2017 relate primarily to costs in connection with a proposed initial public offering.